Isabel Clarke: Clinical Pages

 Emotion Management is also central.

 The Emotional Coping Skills Group manual is based on Linehan's Dialectical Behavior Therapy manul (Linehan, M. (1993) Skills Training Manual for Treating Borderline Personality Disorder, New York: The Guildford Press, and so not reproduced here.
-The programme is run by a dedicated group of staff have been trained in DBT approaches by the Trust, meet regularly in a consult group for supervision, and deliver the transdiagnostic Emotional Coping Skills (ECS) programme, that has recently been relaunched to include service user input from CAST.
-DBT trained staff also provide ongoing skills coaching, chain analysis etc. on the ward.
+It has been adapted for CCC.
+A slide version is attached here:

 ‘The What is Real and What is not’ group – a psychosis programme, including mindfulness, with particular emphasis on normalising anomalous experience and so counteracting the stigma of diagnosis which can impede engagement and progress for people with these difficulties.